(Updated on 03/06/18)

 - His solo projects are generally more melodic (House-like in sound) than his collaborations.
 All the different aliases including Tek 9 made people think that many different bands had signed to the label when in reality it was just three people including Gus Lawrence.

 - The word ‘reinforced’ in Reinforced Records should not be mistaken for the word re-enforced which effectively means enforced again.
 ‘Reinforce’ means strengthen or support.
 The label was struggling financially early on when the distributer went bankrupt.
-Thankfully, Marc Clair managed to release and sell enough material to pay off the debts.
+Fortunately, Marc Clair managed to release and sell enough material to pay off the debts.

 - Goldie cites Marc Clair as being an influence.
 Goldie designed the ‘R’ logo for Reinforced Records.